 - a.
 Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - b.
-Defines domestic violence, dating violence, sexual assault, and stalking including how those terms are defined in the Commonwealth of Pennsylvania; - c.
-Defines what behavior and actions constitute consent to sexual activity in the Commonwealth of Pennsylvania; - d.
-Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than the bystander; - Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to minimize the risk of potential attacks: - Provides an overview of information contained in the Annual Security Report in compliance with the Clery
+Defines domestic violence, dating violence, sexual assault, and stalking including how those terms are defined in the Commonwealth of Pennsylvania; - Defines what behavior and actions constitute consent sexual activity in the Commonwealth of Pennsylvania; - Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of

+- domestic violence, dating violence, sexual assault, or stalking against a person other than the bystander; - Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to minimize the risk of potential attacks; - Provides an overview of information contained in the Annual Security Report in compliance with the Clery

-The University has developed an annual educational campaign consisting of presentations that include distribution of educational materials to new students; participating in and presenting information and materials during new employee orientation; presenting programs throughout the year on at least a quarterly basis, including sessions such as:
+The University has developed an annual educational campaign consisting of presentations that include distribution of educational materials to new students: participating in and presenting information and materials during new employee orientation; presenting programs throughout the year on at least a quarterly basis, including sessions such as:

-- Welcome Week/New to Campus Initiative events with invited speakers to address issues of sexual and gender violence. - Student Affairs Development Day. - Student affairs campus training and inclusion of campus resources from the Gender Equity Center website: http://studentaffairs.psu.edu/genderequity. - Men Against Violence (MAV) and Peers Helping Reaffirm, Educate and Empower (PHREE) - training to fraternities, sororities, residence life, academic classes, and various events to include community involvement.
+- PATH program-training for athletes and students with alcohol or other drug violations - Welcome Week/New to Campus Initiative events with invited speakers to address issues of sexual and gender violence. - Student Affairs Development Day. - Student Affairs campus training and inclusion of campus resources from the Gender Equity Center's website: http://studentaffairs.psu.edu/gendereguity.